Landlord Guides · Last updated 2 June 2026

 Deductible ExpenseExamplesNotes

-Repairs and maintenancePlumbing, electrical, painting, general upkeepMust be repairs, not improvements
+Repairs and maintenancePlumbing, electrical work, repainting, general upkeepMust be genuine repairs, not improvements or additions

-Agent and management feesProperty management company chargesPercentage of rent or fixed fee
+Agent and management feesProperty management charges, letting feesPercentage of rent or fixed monthly fee

-Mortgage interestInterest on a loan used to purchase the propertyOnly the interest portion, not capital repayment
+Mortgage interestInterest on a loan used to purchase the propertyInterest portion only, not capital repayment; capped at £1,500/year under GIBS

-Professional feesAccountant fees, legal costs for tenancy agreementsMust relate to the rental activity
+Professional feesAccountant fees, legal costs for tenancy agreementsMust directly relate to the rental activity

-Rates and community chargesGovernment rates, building community feesIf paid by the landlord, not the tenant
+Rates and community chargesGovernment rates, building service chargesOnly where paid by the landlord rather than the tenant

 When Do You Need to File Your Tax Return?

-Gibraltar tax returns must be filed annually.
-The tax year runs from 1 July to 30 June.
+Gibraltar's tax year runs from 1 July to 30 June.
 Returns are due by 30 November following the end of the tax year.
-For example, the return for the year ending 30 June 2026 would be due by 30 November 2026.
+The return for the year ending 30 June 2026 is therefore due by 30 November 2026.

 Should You Hire an Accountant?